 This can be a meter reading or some other record identifying the amount of time that the oil has been in the machine.
 If there has been any makeup fluid added or any change to the oil such as the addition of additives, a partial drain or anything similar, communicate this information to the lab.

-6) Forward samples immediately to the oil analysis lab after sampling.
+6) Forward samples immediately to the oil analysis lab or oil analysis service partner after sampling.
 The properties of the oil in the bottle and the oil in the machine begin to drift apart the moment after the sample is drawn.
 Quickly analyzing the sample ensures the highest quality and timely decisions.

 Under the guidance of Jim Smith of Allied Services Group, a corn milling plant in the southern United States started an oil analysis program in the fall of 2003.
 With a predominance of conveyors and other milling equipment, a significant number of the plant’s critical assets are large splash-lubricated gearboxes.